 Reporting electronically

-Taxable payments annual reports cannot be sent to the ATO using the Electronic Commerce Interface (ECI) and should not be sent on electronic storage media.
+Taxable payments annual reports cannot be sent to the ATO using the Electronic Commerce Interface (ECI) or on electronic storage media.

-Suppliers are able to lodge their Taxable payments annual report file electronically via the Business Portal Tax Agent Portal where the data file has been prepared and stored locally.
+Senders are able to lodge their Taxable payments annual report file electronically via the Business Portal, Tax Agent Portal and the BAS agent portal where the data file has been prepared and stored locally.

 On screen confirmation will be provided once the file has been sent.
 The ATO will perform data quality and format compatibility checks after the data file is sent.
 If the user selects the email acknowledgement option in the Lodge file process, an email will be provided confirming that the files have been successfully lodged with the ATO.
 A validation report will be available in the portal to advise if the report was successfully validated or if there are any problems.